thoughtspot/thoughtspot.github.io/_admin/setup/sync-users-and-groups-from-ldap.md

     --include_nontree_members
     ```

-    The bottom half of the above command example targets sub trees under the DC called TestGroupAlpha and TestGroupBeta, and iterates through them recursively to create/sync users, groups, and their relationships in the ThoughtSpot system.
+    The bottom half of the preceding command targets sub trees under the DC called TestGroupAlpha and TestGroupBeta, and iterates through them recursively to create/sync users, groups, and their relationships in the ThoughtSpot system.
 It also deletes any other entities created in the ThoughtSpot system from this LDAP system that are not currently being synced.

 ### `syncUsersAndGroups.py` command-line switches

 The following table provides a description of each command-line switch available for the `syncUsersAndGroups` python script.

   <table width="100%" border="0">
   <col width="260">